NicolaiVoldstedlund/BIMmanager_g_01/A3/README.md

 ## About the Tool

 ### Problem / Claim
-The tool evaluates whether occupants have good accessibility to the fire route — i.e., whether desk locations, door provision and circulation allow safe and compliant evacuation in accordance with BR18.
+The tool evaluates whether occupants have good accessibility to the fire route — i.e., whether desk locations, door provision and circulation allow safe and compleiant evacuation in accordance with BR18.

 ### Description of the Tool
 The tool is a custom Python script utilizing IfcOpenShell to automatically analyze evacuation route accessibility and desk arrangements within IFC models.
 It integrates data from various analyst scripts to validate compliance with fire safety regulations, producing a clear compliance report for stakeholders.